omundy/learn-javascript/topics/node/node.md

 ## 👉 Initialize a new project with NPM

-A `package.json` file contains project information, like a name, version, and dependencies.
+Every Node.js project has a `package.json` to store project dependencies and other metadata.

 1. Open `cron-demo` in VS Code (above)
 2. Run `npm init` to initialize a new project.
 Press return at each prompt.
 This creates a `package.json` file with data you entered.